-The MOU with IAFF, Local 55 guides working conditions of the represented OFD sworn personnel.
+The Memorandum of Understanding (MOU) with IAFF (International Association of Fire Firefighters, Local 55, guides working conditions of the represented OFD sworn personnel.
 Also, OFD operates under an MOU with the Port of Oakland which guides the Aircraft Rescue Fire Fighting (ARFF) Services provided at the Oakland International Airport.

-Section 4.2.4 of the MOU between the City and Local 55 identified through the year 2027 daily minimum staffing levels for "Fire Suppression Staffing" of OFD sworn members (Attachment 1).
+Section 4.2.4 of the MOU between the City and Local 55 identified through the year 2027 daily minimum staffing levels for "Fire Suppression Staffing" of OFD sworn members.
 The MOU minimum staffing sets a daily number of sworn staff, broken out by specific ranks, which must be in the field at any given time.
 The total suppression staffing equates to one hundred and thirty-seven (137) sworn members per shift and four hundred and eleven (411) members to cover all three (3) shifts.
 This staffing level includes the ARFF staffing requirements of a minimum of six (6) sworn personnel (one (1) Officer and five (5) Firefighters).